VirtuosoChris/VirtuosoChris/README.md

 #### Public Components
 Several components of the engine can be seen publicly on my GitHub:

-[YarnMachine](https://github.com/VirtuosoChris/YarnMachine) - A standalone C++ virtual machine for [YarnSpinner](https://www.yarnspinner.dev/), a narrative scripting language I use in KBH
+[YarnMachine](https://github.com/VirtuosoChris/YarnMachine) - A standalone C++ virtual machine for [YarnSpinner](https://www.yarnspinner.dev/), a narrative scripting language I use in KBH for dialogue and game scripting.

-[Quake Style Console](https://github.com/VirtuosoChris/VirtuosoConsole) - Debug console and IMGUI widget
+[Quake Style Console](https://github.com/VirtuosoChris/VirtuosoConsole) - Debug console and IMGUI widget.
+The first version of this was written 11 years ago as an experiment but I've been maintaining and using this ever since.

 [GLSugar](https://github.com/VirtuosoChris/GLSugar) - Graphics framework for modern / AZDO style OpenGL development with nicer syntax.
 This has code for basic texture and shader handling, as well as struct annotation to easily make VAO's and [UBOs](https://github.com/VirtuosoChris/GL_UBO/) with correct memory alignments.
 Built on GLHPP (discussed below), a library written by a colleague to which I am a contributor.

 [uJNI](https://github.com/VirtuosoChris/uJNI) - Helper functions and classes to wrangle JNI / NDK things.
-Not used in KBH, but was developed for the 2016/2017 iteration of the engine to ship a Fireworks Show VR app on the GearVR platform (Android).
+Not used in KBH, but was rapidly developed for the 2016/2017 iteration of the engine to ship a Fireworks Show VR app on the GearVR platform (Android).

 ## Past Projects
-This section under construction.

-Notable past projects include:
+A sampling of my motable past projects includes:

 ### Making Games By Year
 A YouTube show talking about the history of a game for every year since the beginning of gaming, then making that game.